Back To Search Results

 • Psychological assessment

+Some electrophysiological tests require specialist audiometry equipment and must be carried out in an acoustically controlled environment under the guidance of trained audiologists.
+These test results be interpreted by audiologists, who are responsible for accurately assessing hearing and balance.
 Although there is no universally accepted screening program for CAPD, there is still a need to identify patients likely to benefit from further central auditory testing.
-Screening is performed in children who have shown delays in speech and language development, following which abbreviated test protocols can then be followed.
+Screening is performed in children who have shown speech and language development delays, following which abbreviated test protocols can then be followed.
 Questionnaires and checklists are available for clinicians to determine a patient's auditory and social behaviors and then ascertain whether a more systematic approach to evaluation needs to be taken.

-Initially, a peripheral cause for any hearing loss or behavioral characteristics should be sought, as peripheral auditory disorders, e.g., conductive or sensorineural hearing loss, can similarly affect an individual.
+Initially, a peripheral cause for any hearing loss or behavioral characteristics should be sought, as peripheral auditory disorders, eg, conductive or sensorineural hearing loss, can similarly affect an individual.
 However, if there is an identified cause of peripheral hearing loss, it does not preclude further assessment for CAPD.
 It may, nevertheless, alter the results of further testing - in patients with profound hearing loss, testing cannot be completed.
 Therefore, tests that utilize stimuli minimally affected by peripheral hearing loss should ideally be used.[18]
+An audiologist must select an appropriate CAPD test battery to effectively evaluate the CANS.
+Findings from the patient's history, language assessments, cognitive assessments, and peripheral hearing tests inform the decision of which tests to administer to diagnose or exclude dysfunction of the CANS.[19]

-Appropriate test selection may pinpoint impairments in the neurophysiological processes that occur within the CANS, which will lead to more precisely targeted treatment plans.
-Tests of auditory discrimination are used to determine the ability to differentiate between similar acoustic stimuli that have different frequencies, intensities, and temporal characteristics.
+Appropriate test selection may pinpoint impairments in the neurophysiological processes within the CANS, leading to more precisely targeted treatment plans.
+Auditory discrimination tests are used to determine the ability to differentiate between similar acoustic stimuli with different frequencies, intensities, and temporal characteristics.
 Tests that assess the auditory temporal processing ability monitor how the CANS analyzes acoustic events over time.
 Additional tests should assess the CANS' ability to separate or integrate (binaural separation or binaural integration) different sounds presented at each ear simultaneously.
+The ability to recognize speech in noise, speech in competition, low pass filtered speech, and rapid speech are assessed using monaural low redundancy speech tests.
+Binaural interaction tests evaluate the CANS' ability to combine inputs that complement each other when simultaneous and otherwise identical stimuli are distributed between the ears with different intensities, timing, or spectral differences.[20]

-Essentially, behavioral tests fall into three main categories.
+Behavioral tests fall into 3 main categories.

 1) Monaural low redundancy